tdviet/fedcloudclient/docs/usage.rst

 ***************************

 * **"fedcloud openstack --site <SITE> --vo <VO> --oidc-access-token <ACCESS_TOKEN> <OPENSTACK_COMMAND>"** : Execute an
-  Openstack command on the site and VO.
-Examples of Openstack commands are *"image list"*, *"server list"* and can be used with additional options for the commands, e.g. *"image list --long"*, *"server list --format json"*.
-The list of all Openstack commands, and their parameters/usages are available `here <https://docs.openstack.org/python-openstackclient/latest/cli/command-list.html>`_.
+  OpenStack command on the site and VO.
+Examples of OpenStack commands are *"image list"*, *"server list"* and can be used with additional options for the commands, e.g. *"image list --long"*, *"server list --format json"*.
+The list of all OpenStack commands, and their parameters/usages are available `here <https://docs.openstack.org/python-openstackclient/latest/cli/command-list.html>`_.

 ::